dormando/verilog-raycaster/README.md

   you figure out what I did wrong.

 * It's psychotic how hard it is to write a unit test!
-You can write test benches and a simulator, which I relied on heavily but late in the process.
+You can write test benches and use a simulator, which I relied on heavily but late in the process.
 There are ways to run the tooling on the commandline and dump printed output, which I can then wrap in unit tests and run through ranges of data.
 Trying harder to get this working would've saved me a *lot* of time over the project.